Complete Inference of Causal Relations between Dynamical Systems: Inferring causality from manifold dimensions

-where the integrand $w$ runs over the possible dimension combinations, determined by $dP(\cdot | A)$.
-For details see SI section 1.2.
+where the integrand $w$ ranges over the admissible dimension combinations, determined by $dP(\cdot | A)$.

+To derive numerical formulas, we need the distribution of the measurement of manifold dimensions.
+We assume homogeneous sampling of the points of the manifold.
+Given that the local neighborhoods of sample points might overlap, the estimate of the joint probability distribution of the dimensions needs effective sample size correction (see \ref{Sapp}).

+Consequently, the average of local dimension estimates $p(\bar{d}|w)$, i.e., the conditional measurement of the manifold dimensions, is a multivariate normal distribution centered at the mean vector $w$ where the covariance matrix $s$ accounts for the correlation across manifolds mediated by the shared information.
+Thus, we have

+The covariance $s$ is approximated by the sample covariance of local dimensions.
+For further details see \ref{si:probabilities}.

-Dimension estimates are sensitive for parameter choices (e.g. embedding dimension, see SI section 2.1) and affected by unavoidable biases.
-The consequence of the bias caused by the embedding dimension can be decreased if the manifolds are embedded into spaces with same embedding dimensions.
-Along this principle, the independent case was represented by a manifold $Z$ with same embedding dimension as $J$. $Z$ is constructed by joining $X$ and the time-permuted (independalised) $Y^*$ manifolds.
+Dimension estimates are sensitive to parameter choices, such as embedding dimension (see \ref{si:workflow}), and are influenced by unavoidable biases.
+The impact of bias caused by the embedding dimension can be mitigated if the manifolds are embedded into spaces with the same embedding dimensions.
+Following this principle, instead of summing the $D_X$ and $D_Y$ individual dimensions, the independent case was represented by the dimension of a manifold $Z$ that is constructed by combining $X$ and the time-permuted (independently manipulated) $Y^*$ manifolds.

-In order to further increase the precision of the dimension comparisons, the embedding dimensions of $J$ and $Z$ were matched to the embedding dimensions of $X$ and $Y$ by introducing new embeddings $J'=aX+Y$ and $Z'=aX+Y^*$ (where $a$ is a properly chosen irrational number) instead of $J$ and $Z$.
-Note that $J'$ and $Z'$ are based on generic observation functions of the original systems, thus they are topologically equivalent to the original system as well in almost all cases (for the proof see SI section 1.1).
+To align the embedding dimensions of $J$ and $Z$ with the embedding dimensions of $X$ and $Y$, instead of the direct product of the embedding spaces, $J' = aX + Y$ and $Z' = aX + Y^*$, embeddings of the linear combinations were used, where $a$ is a properly chosen irrational number.
+It's important to note that this way, $J'$ and $Z'$ are based on generic observation functions of the original systems, making them topologically equivalent to the original system in almost all cases (for proof, see \ref{si:dim-cause}).

+We assume in the whole sequel that the mapping from the cause to the consequence is a generic observation of the cause in the sense of Takens' theorem.
+Otherwise, for instance, if the cause consists of two independent subsystems and only one (say the first one) affects the consequence, then the dimension of the joint and the consequence manifold are different; in fact we face a common cause situation in which the cause is also consequence of the first part of itself.

-There are some situations of system interactions that require further thoughts including the case of full determinism, the hidden common driver and the transitivity of causal relations.
+Certain situations of system interactions require additional consideration, including the case of full determinism, the coexistence of a direct connection and a hidden common driver, and the transitivity of causal relations.